SAP-archive/BUILD/Community Roles.md

 + **A Project Management lead** - The project management lead is resposible for the following:
     + Ensure visibility and communication across the team and overall sub-project, and communicating project status to stakeholders and the team through various means, such as weekly status reports, quality reports, iteration reviews, project meetings and so forth.

-    + Ensure team is aware of the sub-project schedule and milestones and is executing towards it.
+    + Ensuring team is aware of the sub-project schedule and milestones and is executing towards it.
 This requires the following:

       + Capacity/ Availability planning for the sub-project.